Ministry of Housing and Urban Development: History

+On 1 July 2026, the Ministry was amalgamated into a new mega ministry called the Ministry for Cities, Environment, Regions and Transport (MCERT), which assumed its housing and urban development functions.

 Functions

 The Ministry of Housing and Urban Development is responsible for advising and delivering the Government's housing and urban development programme.
 Key priorities include addressing homelessness, increasing public and private housing supply, promoting healthier and warmer homes, making housing more affordable to rent and to buy, and supporting quality urban development and thriving communities.

 HUD consolidates a range of housing policy, funding, and regulatory functions from the following government departments: